svgeesus/EuroMPE/Duophonic/Power.md

 ## Work Plan

 - [ ] Measure current draw of perf DAC board (5V5 regulator needs to power 2) before ordering PSU parts, to be sure the SMD 5V5 will be suitable.
 Might need a 3-pin regulator.
+    - Power with Vref board draws 4mA from +12V, 4mA from -12V
 - [x] Check min spacing for cables to plug into the power headers!
 - [x] Check size and spacing of standoff holes, with jacks board and with panel.
 - [ ] More vias to connect front and back ground planes?
 No, pin connectors serve the purpose